sodafoundation/qa/api-testing/multicloud-api/README.md

  Download Intellij idea community edition tool and install in your pc.
  [link](https://www.jetbrains.com/idea/download/#section=windows)

-**How to import existing code in intellij idea community edition or create new project?**

- Click on File > Open
- or  You Can create new Project click on File > Project
+ Click on File > Open or  You Can create new Project click on File > Project

+ Get a project from version control [Link](https://www.jetbrains.com/help/idea/import-project-or-module-wizard.html)

 **How to add tests?**